Battle Isle 2220: Story

 Set 20 years after the events of Battle Isle 2200 player plays as Caro, the leader of the Kais, in a civil conflict against the Drulls, on the planet Chromos.
 The Drulls are led by Ben Haris, the son of Val Haris, the protagonist of the previous game in the series.
 Caro's aircraft crashes on an island where, in tunnels under the island, she comes into contact with the Emperor Punt Vassius, a disembodied survivor of a long-dead imperial dynasty, who offers his support to her, including the many powerful military units entombed with him, in return for restoring the empire and doing his bidding.

 Development

-The game was developed by the Germany software development company Blue Byte as a sequel to their previous Battle Isle games.
+The game was developed by the German software development company Blue Byte as a sequel to their previous Battle Isle games.
 The game was developed specifically to operate on the Windows '95 platform.
 Music for the game was made by the German Goth-Metal band Still Patient?.